-As described above and in Note 9, effective January 1, 2022, the Anixter Inc. Employee Savings Plan was merged with and into the WESCO Distribution, Inc. Retirement Savings Plan.
+As described above, effective January 1, 2022, the Anixter Inc. Employee Savings Plan was merged with and into the WESCO Distribution, Inc. Retirement Savings Plan.
 On December 31, 2021, participant account balances were transferred from the Anixter Inc. Employee Savings Plan to the WESCO Distribution, Inc. Retirement Savings Plan.
 The value of the assets transferred from the Anixter Inc. Employee Savings Plan was \$731,239,055, inclusive of notes receivable from participants of \$8,889,809.